Robert C. Daniels

-the various Norfolk, Virginia, cemeteries, some of the more unique grave-markers and other unique aspects of these Exploring Norfolk Cemeteries.
+the various Norfolk, Virginia, cemeteries, some of the more unique grave-markers and other unique aspects of these

+Exploring Norfolk Cemeteries.

-wife Rebecca and I live with our cherished pets in Chesapeake, Virginia, where I've been employed for the past thirteen years by the U.S. Coast Guard as a training specialist and schoolhouse manager.
+wife Rebecca and I live with our cherished pets in Chesapeake,

+Virginia, where I've been employed for the past eighteen years by the U.S. Coast Guard as a training specialist and schoolhouse manager.
 In what little spare time I have, I also teach History courses at both the Virginia Beach, Virginia, and Portsmouth, Virginia, campuses of Tidewater Community College, ride my bicycle, and tour historical sites.